TesserisPro/tgrid/TesserisPro.TGrid.Web/Content/TGridColumnPropertiesDescription.md

 ###data-g-width

-Defines column width in pixels or percents.
+Defines the column width in pixels or percents.

-**Value:** Any positive number to define in pixels("150") or positive number with percents sign ("15%").
+**Value:** Any positive number to define the width in pixels("150") or a positive number with a percents sign ("15%").

 **Default value:** *150*